uranometrical/notes/Documentation/Lunar-Client-Launcher.md

 ### `renderer.js`
 `renderer.js` is the real "meat and potatoes", so to speak.
 It contains much of the core functionality of the launcher, as well as constructing the elements used for displaying pages.

+The consistent user-agent used by the launcher is `Lunar Client Launcher v{Launcher App Version}`.

 #### Blog Posts
 Properties:
 * `title`, `string`.